Eden3DP/BeingDisplay/DIYguide.md

 • *BE CAREFUL.
 VERIFY AGAIN WHICH HARD DRIVE YOU ARE ERASING.
 UNPROPER VERIFICATION OF ERASE COULD LEAD TO LOSS OF INFORMATION*

+2b.
+Verify microSD card is wiped clean, and reformated to "FAT-32" structure

 ------
 # Step 2